fieldtrip/website/reference/data2bids.md

  and/or realigned and defaced anatomical MRI to disk.

- The configuration structure should contains cfg.method                  = string, can be 'decorate', 'convert' or 'copy', see below (default is automatic) cfg.dataset                 = string, filename of the input data cfg.outputfile              = string, optional filename for the output data cfg.mri.deface              = string, 'yes' or 'no' (default = 'no') cfg.mri.writesidecar        = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes') cfg.meg.writesidecar        = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes') cfg.eeg.writesidecar        = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes') cfg.ieeg.writesidecar       = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes') cfg.events.writesidecar     = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes') cfg.coordystem.writesidecar = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes') cfg.channels.writesidecar   = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes') cfg.electrodes.writesidecar = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes')
+ The configuration structure should contains cfg.method       = string, can be 'decorate', 'convert' or 'copy', see below (default is automatic) cfg.dataset      = string, filename of the input data cfg.outputfile   = string, optional filename for the output data (default is automatic) cfg.writejson    = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes') cfg.writetsv     = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes')

  This function starts from existing data file on disk or from a FieldTrip compatible data structure in MATLAB memory that is passed as the second input argument.